wandb/docs/docs/guides/track/log/log-models.md

 ## Download and use a logged model
 Use the [`use_model`](../../../ref/python/run.md#usemodel) function to access and download models files previously logged to a W&B run.

-Provide the name of your model artifact to the `name` field.
+Provide the name of the model artifact where the model file(s) you are looking to retrieve are stored for the `name` parameter.
 The name you provide must match the name of an existing logged model artifact.
 The name must adhere to one of the following schemas:

 * `model_artifact_name:version`
 * `model_artifact_name:alias`